PlaidCloud/website/content/en/docs/tasks/administer-cluster/securing-a-cluster.md

 ### Restrict access to alpha or beta features

-Alpha and beta Kubernetes features are in active development and may have limitations or bugs that result in security vulnerabilities.
+Alpha and beta PlaidCloud features are in active development and may have limitations or bugs that result in security vulnerabilities.
 Always assess the value an alpha or beta feature may provide against the possible risk to your security posture.
 When in doubt, disable features you do not use.